The best way to start is to see a pelvic health physiotherapist for an assessment and guidance.

 - There is no need to wear them for hours as you may read in some places.

 Exercise 4: Functional Use of Your Pelvic Floor

-Use enough force to counteract or balance it.
+- Use enough force to counteract or balance it.
 If you consciously practise to start with, the action soon becomes automatic again.

 Exercise 5: Relax It